 When individuals unfamiliar with video interviewing hear about the technology for the first time, they instantly think of live video interviews.
-However, many organizations who employ video interviewing technology enjoy one-way video interviews the most as they save an unbelievable amount of time.
-With one-way video interviews, recruiters send text-based questions to candidates who record video answers and submit them back to the recruiter.
-Just imagine being able to sit back, relax, and watch dozens of interviews at your own convenience.
-One-way video interviews enable organizations to screen candidates on their own time–something not possible with video chat.
+However, many organizations that employ video interviewing technology enjoy one-way video interviews the most.
+They save an unbelievable amount of time by improving collaboration and connecting with top candidates faster.

-Recording the Interview
+Recording the interview

-Live video interview software, more frequently than not, do give you the ability to record and playback all that transpired during an interview.
+Live video interview software, more frequently than not, does give you the ability to record and playback all that transpired during an interview.
 Thus, the conversation never ends.
-You have a recording to refer back to and any colleagues who couldn’t make the interview can watch it when it’s most convenient for them.
+You have a recording to refer back to, and any colleagues who couldn’t do the interview can watch it when it’s convenient for them.

-On Spark Hire, your candidates receive branded interview invitations containing information about your company and the job they are interviewing for.
-They are also able to create a dynamic profile detailing their qualifications for the job which you can view when watching interview recordings.
-With video chat, your candidates connect with you in the same way they would with a family member living across the country.
+On Spark Hire, your candidates receive branded interview invitations containing information about your company and the role.
+They are also able to create a dynamic profile detailing their qualifications for the job you can view when watching interview recordings.
+With video chat, candidates connect with you in the same way they would family members living across the country.
 If you want your candidates to be excited and engaged, give them a nice, branded experience with a video interviewing solution.